-Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking H1 undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.

-If the data being reported are final figures for the 2019-2020 academic year (see the next item below).

-- Include aid awarded to international students (i.e., those not qualifying for federal aid). - Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column.

-For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-

-Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories. - If the data being reported are final figures for the 2020-2021 academic year (see the next item below), - Include aid awarded to international students (i.e., those not qualifying for federal aid). - Aid that is non-need-based but that was used to meet need should be reported in the need-based aid - For a suggested order of precedence in assigning categories of aid to cover need, see the entry for - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-estimated 2019-2020 Final

-Indicate the academic year for which data are reported for items H1, v

-H2, H2A, and H6 below: ~
+Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: